Snow Blower Oil Change TipsUpdated: Mar. 02, 2023

 Add galvanized extension nipples

 Most snow blower engines have a drain plug design that’s guaranteed to drip smelly oil all over the machine and floor.
 Instead of cleaning up the mess every time, modify and extend the drain hole with galvanized nipples and a coupler, elbow and cap.
 Start by tipping the snow blower on its side (remove the gas first with a turkey baster) so you can attach the nipples and fittings without bathing in leaking crankcase oil.
 Install a nipple to extend the drain out far enough to attach a 90-degree elbow and then take a downward path (see photo).
-Make sure your snow blower is ready for snow with these tips.
+If your machine is causing trouble, then you can use these tips to fix a snow blower that won’t start.

 Required Tools for this Snow Blower Oil Change Tips Project